 Why Kangaroo Island Deserves a Longer Stay

 Beautiful coastal views, fabulous scenic drive routes, great dining and adventure pit-stops are some ‘ingredients’ necessary for a memorable road trip.
-Kangaroo Island in South Australia has all the attributes for a perfect laid-back yet exciting vacation.
+Kangaroo Island in South Australia ticks all the boxes for a perfect laid-back yet exciting vacation.
 So it comes as a surprise to me that most people would think of this beautiful island as a day-trip or a 1-night stopover destination.
-I hope my blog based on my recent travel there will encourage more visitors to stay longer and explore this gem of an island.
+I hope my travelogue based on my recent trip there will encourage more visitors to stay longer and explore this gem of an island.

 Kangaroo Island Location & History

 Kangaroo Island is Australia’s third-largest island, measuring about 4,405 km2, after Tasmania and Melville Island.
 It is situated in the state of South Australia, 112 km southwest of Adelaide.
 Its closest point to the mainland is Snapper Point in Backstairs Passage which is 13.5 km from the Fleurieu Peninsula.